-In his annual Direct Line on Thursday, June 7th, Russia’s President Vladimir Putin dedicated four hours to addressing complaints, questions and concerns by Russian citizens on live television.
+In his annual Direct Line on Thursday, June 7th, Russia's President Vladimir Putin dedicated four hours to addressing complaints, questions and concerns by Russian citizens on live television.
 The questions were submitted on a rolling basis per text message, through the website moskva-putinu.ru or on live video call, and were aired on screen.
-As opposed to the previous years, the Kremlin decided to not include a live audience, but instead to expand in regards to ministers and governors who were put on conference call in relevant matters.
+As opposed to the previous years, the Kremlin decided not to include a live audience, but instead to expand in regards to ministers and governors who were put on conference call in relevant matters.
 The Direct Line is a carefully mapped out event, allowing no room for improvisation, and every step is carefully staged to achieve a goal.
 Thus, certain aspects that may seem unpredicted to viewers serve a clear purpose.
 Overall, various aspects of the Direct Line formidably show that Putin is pursuing a new strategy to place himself at the front of his government, and the format of the show is arguably a tool to achieve the goal of both uniting his people and improving his image among youth and critics.

-Vast Scope of Questions
+Fixed Scope of Questions

-The scope of questions tackled in the Direct Line ranges from gasoline prices over mortgage loan to personal enquiries into Putin’s daily life.
-The hosts also addressed questions concerning military interventions in Syria and the Ukraine, and citizens inquired into the current militarized status of the world.
+The scope of questions tackled in the Direct Line ranges from gasoline prices over mortgage loan to personal enquiries into Putin's daily life.
+The hosts also addressed questions concerning military interventions in Syria and the Ukraine, and citizens inquired into the current militarised status of the world.
 While other questions were featured in the background, Putin did not respond to questions regarding domestic opposition, protests, public administration, or potential judiciary reforms.
-Overall, however, while their omission from Putin’s responses served an agenda of its own, other, more subtle aspects of the show had a clearer purpose.
+Overall, however, while their omission from Putin's responses served an agenda of its own, other, more subtle aspects of the show had a clearer purpose.

 The show's format can be seen as a clear calculation to reemphasize Putin's position in Russian politics.
 Not responding to certain questions does not mean that the audience on the other side of the TV screen was not confronted with controversial issues at all.
 Just as in the previous editions of 2015 and 2017, the audience submitted critical questions which, alongside more moderate questions, were aired on screen.
 Examples include: